-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Talk partners/ perfect partners encourage good interaction with peers.
-School council representatives play an active role in leading school improvements and ensure all pupils' views are heard.
-RRS (Rights Respecting Schools) pupil group act as advocates for the rights of all children in the school, raising awareness of the UNCRC amongst pupils, staff and the school community.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Starting the school day with a breakfast bagel provides opportunities for peer interaction.
+Talk partners/ perfect partners encourage good interaction with peers.
+School Council representatives play an active role in leading school improvements and ensure all pupils' views are heard.
+RRS (Rights Respecting Schools) representatives act as advocates for the rights of all children in the school, raising awareness of the UNCRC amongst pupils, staff and the school community.
 Weekly achievement assemblies present lunchtime awards to pupils that have carried out lunchtime duties effectively.
-Buddy system ensures new pupils to the school feel happy, safe and welcomed.
-All pupils attend and take part in whole school events, e.g. Harvest, Christmas fair, Easter Service, Summer fair, sports day, fund raising, etc. A wide variety of extra-curricular clubs are available for all ages.
+All pupils attend and take part in whole school events, e.g. Harvest, Sports Day, fund raising, etc. A wide variety of extra-curricular clubs are available for all ages.
 Range of resources available at lunchtime.
 All pupils share enriching experiences of school trips and visitors.
 KS2 pupils have the opportunity to attend residential experiences.
-KS2 pupils have the opportunity to take part in cluster competitive sports.
-Playground 'buddy' system in place to encourage positive social interaction during playtimes and lunchtimes.
-Social skills interventions support the unwritten rules of conversation, e.g. Time to Talk.
+Pupils have the opportunity to take part in cluster competitive sports, often organised by our Headteacher.
+Small group interventions based on developing self-esteem, social skills, life skills and regulating emotions.
+Social stories are used to develop understanding of social situations.
 'Draw and Talk' intervention enables pupils, who are having difficulties, to express their emotions.
-'Fun Fit' encourages paired work and ensures a calm start to the school day Social stories and therapeutic stories are used to support pupils who find appropriate social interaction challenging.
-Vulnerable pupils encouraged and supported to attend extra-curricular clubs, including after school clubs and holiday clubs.
-1:1 speech and language therapy sessions (Care Plan and goals devised by NHS SALT and intervention then led by our SALT TA) develop social interaction skills.
-Our Autism Champions ensure pupils with Autism have plenty of non-threatening social interaction opportunities.
+'Fun Fit' encourages paired work and ensures a calm start to the school day 'Lego Therapy' encourages positive social interactions and self-esteem.
+Support Staff in the playground at break time and lunchtime encourage participation in activities such as Huff and Puff, skipping, ball games, imaginary play or direct towards other activities to facilitate social interaction.
+Social and Therapeutic Stories are used to support pupils who find appropriate social interaction challenging.
+Vulnerable pupils encouraged and supported to attend extra-curricular clubs, including after school clubs and holiday clubs (supplemented by School PP and SP funding).
+Support Staff in the playground at break time and lunchtime encourage participation in activities such as Huff and Puff, skipping, ball games, small world play or direct towards other clubs to facilitate social interaction for children who find this tricky Reasonable adjustments are made to activities to ensure participation of all pupils.
+1:1 Speech and Language Therapy sessions (Care Plan and Goals devised by NHS SALT and intervention then led by our SALT TA) develop social interaction skills.
+Our Autism Champion ensures pupils with social communication difficulties have plenty of non-threatening social interaction opportunities.